mmransem09/mmransem09/README.md

 # Hi, I'm Hananiah - Cybersecurity Analyst & Systems Administrator
 <a href="https://www.linkedin.com/in/hgbadago/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my GitHub!
-I'm a results-driven IT professional with over 5 years of hands-on experience as an IT Support Engineer, backed by a strong foundation in networking and system administration.
+A dedicated portfolio for documentation of my technical projects I'm a results-driven IT professional with over 5 years of hands-on experience as an IT Support Engineer, backed by a strong foundation in networking and system administration.

 My journey in Information Technology has sparked a deep passion for cybersecurity, inspiring my transition into this ever-evolving field.
 I thrive on solving complex technical challenges, securing digital environments, and using technology to create innovative and impactful solutions.
 I’m currently focused on advancing into a Security role, where I can actively contribute to protecting digital infrastructures and mitigating emerging threats.
 Let’s connect and collaborate on building secure, forward-thinking systems.